mklabs/statsd-fs/readme.md

 // Statsd will create the backend using something like var backend = new FSBackend(startupTime, config, events);

-// It is en EventEmitter, and events from statsd are propagated to the
+// It is an EventEmitter, and events from statsd are propagated to the
 // backend instance

-backend.on('flush', console.log.bind(console', 'Flushed: '));
+backend.on('flush', console.log.bind(console, 'Flushed: '));
 backend.on('status', console.log.bind(console', 'Status: '));
 ```